-One year full time, or two years part-time.
-Our part time route is delivered predominantly outside of core business hours, helping you balance the demands of work alongside postgraduate study.
+One year full-time, or two years part-time.
+Our part-time route is delivered predominantly outside of core business hours, helping you balance the demands of work alongside postgraduate study.

-The course will be delivered over 45 weeks between September to July, with six hours contact (full-time) or three hours (part-time) per week.
+Your degree will be delivered over 45 weeks between September to July, with six hours contact (full-time) or three hours (part-time) per week.

 - A minimum of a 2:2 honours degree, or an appropriate equivalent, i.e. a professional qualification, from a recognised British or overseas institution, in a related subject.
 Related subjects include (but are not limited to), music technology, film production, TV production technology, music performance, games production, games art, VFX technology production and, live and technical events.